Heritage Bourbon Red turkeys free ranging on green pasture with farmhouse background

 Turkeys benefit enormously from pasture access.
 They’ll eat bugs, grass, seeds, and all manner of forage that supplements their feed and improves the flavor of the meat.
 A simple electric poultry net (like Premier 1 PoultryNet) works well for containing turkeys and deterring ground predators.

-Keep in mind that young heritage turkeys can fly.
+Young heritage turkeys can fly.
 Clipping one wing’s flight feathers helps, but some heritage breeds are determined escape artists.
 Broad-breasted turkeys are generally too heavy to fly by the time they’re a few months old.

 Common Health Issues